Description of Service

 - Research trend, colour, policy, font, symbol

-- Brainstorming for Conceptualization of the logo
+- Brainstorming the conceptualization of the logo

 Once a sufficient amount of general information has been gathered, the marketing team must delve deeper into the research stage.
-Often our clients cannot verbalize exactly what they envision for the logo, so it is our job to interpret exactly what you need.
+Often our clients struggle to verbalize exactly what they envision for the logo, so it is our job to interpret exactly what you need.
 Asking relevant, strategic questions should help you pass on any applicable information.
 Successful logos can allude to any number of things.
 Establishing potential themes will benefit our creative process, providing more material to use when brainstorming and sketching later on.
 These themes can be literal at this point; the art is in converting them to non-literal representations.
 In addition, we will likely carry out basic market research on the company and its competitors.
-Examining similar companies’ identity systems may lend insight into the effectiveness of various logo styles, and researching current trends in the industry can also be helpful.
+Examining similar companies’ identity systems may lend insight into the effectiveness of various logo styles, and researching current trends in the industry can also prove be insightful.

 - Delivery of the draft proposals for approval

 - Corrections and modifications

 - Delivery of final artwork

 The first logo proposals will be presented to you as JPEG images.
 Following approval, we will send you the final design by email for confirmation.
 The designs will be transferred as; Adobe Illustrator (AI), JPG (300 DPI), PNG and PDF (Adobe Reader) files.
 We then review them together – with a possible total of 2 changes in the final 3 proposals and 1 final change at the end of the project.
 The timing of the changes may vary, depending on the complexity of the proposals.
 However, after approval, we shall do our best to minimise completion time.

 Once your logo has been created, the best practice is for us to register your image for you at the national French administration, in order to be recognized as your company’s brand.

 And there we have it, congratulations!
 You are now ready to start your branding policy and have a readily-accessible logo for all of your advertising and merchandising.